MicrosoftLearning/MS-4014-Build-a-foundation-to-extend-Microsoft-365-Copilot/Instructions/Labs/LAB_01_configure-connections-in-admin-center.md

 1. Select the check box to authorize Microsoft to create an index of third-party data in your tenant.
 1. Select **Create**.

-A success screen appears, and your connector syncs.
+A success screen appears, and your connection syncs.
 You can enter the specific type of content, the departments in your organization who may benefit from its use, or examples of workflows in the **Connector description** box.
 For example:

-This connector contains information contained in the on-premises or on-premises file share server.
-It includes customer profiles and customer questions that may benefit the support desk in answering customer queries.
+**This connector contains information contained in the on-premises or on-premises file share server.
+It includes customer profiles and customer questions that may benefit the support desk in answering customer queries.**

-1. Once you published your Graph connector, you can deploy it in Teams with a single click in the Teams admin center.
-For more information, see [Deploy Microsoft Graph connectors in Teams admin center | Microsoft Learn](/microsoftsearch/connectors-deploy-teams).